splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

     end
 {{< /mermaid >}}

 Extensions are configured in the same `config.yaml` file that we referenced in the installation step.
 Let's edit the `config.yaml` file and configure the extensions.
-Note that the `pprof` and `zpages` extensions are already configured in the default `config.yaml` file.
-For the purpose of this workshop, we will only be updating the `health_check` extension to expose the port on which we can access the health of the collector.
+Note that the **pprof** and **zpages** extensions are already configured in the default `config.yaml` file.
+For the purpose of this workshop, we will only be updating the **health_check** extension to expose the port on which we can access the health of the collector.

 ``` bash
 sudo vi /etc/otelcol-contrib/config.yaml
 ```

-{{< tabs >}}
 {{% tab title="Extensions Configuration" %}}

 ```yaml {hl_lines=[3]}